just-ai/jaicf-kotlin/channels/aimybox/README.md

 #### 4. Configure Aimybox

-Then you can use the public webhook URL to register a custom voice skill via [Aimybox Console](https://app.aimybox.com) or provide this URL directly to the Aimybox initialisation block of your mobile application.
+Then you can use the public webhook URL (using [ngrok](https://ngrok.com) for example) to register a custom voice skill via [Aimybox Console](https://app.aimybox.com) or provide this URL directly to the Aimybox initialisation block of your mobile application.